$30.00

 • Neither late nor early manuscripts will be accepted.

-• Contestants may submit the manuscript elsewhere simultaneously, but must notify BOA Editions immediately if a manuscript is accepted by another publisher.
+• Contestants may submit the manuscript elsewhere simultaneously, but must notify Boa Editions immediately if a manuscript is accepted by another publisher.

 • Once submitted, manuscripts cannot be altered.
 The winner will be given the opportunity to revise before publication.
-If you find that you made an error in your submission, please email us promptly at contact@boaeditions.org.

 • Contestants may submit more than one manuscript, but a separate entry fee and entry form must accompany each manuscript.